 Gisela lay in her bed.
 Frost decorated the window.
 A month had passed since she'd invited Justin into her bed.
 She fluttered her eyes open, flopped onto her back, and tucked the pillow under her

 head.
 What she'd done still left an ache in her stomach.
 For the last two days, the kits had stubbornly shown the three red stripes on each of the four occasions she’d done the pregnancy test.

-She sat on the edge of the bed and picked up the book on the bedside table.
-Flipped pages randomly.
+She sat on the edge of the bed and absentmindedly flipped through pages of the book from the bedside table.
 I should've insisted he use protection.
 How could I have been so...
-She lay the book
+She lay the

 Well.
 I...
 I--I should tell him.

 The realization abated some of her stress.
 Yes!
 Just march into his office and...
 And bring the pregnancy tests!
 That way I wouldn't even have to say anything!
 She showered, then dressed

 into a black, off-shoulder, knee-high slit dress.
 A shake of her head to straighten her braids, then she was off.

 Gisela arrived at the precincts of Justin’s office at ten.
 She held up the lower hem to prevent Connie, Justin's secretary, from hearing the rustle of her frock.
 On tiptoe, she went around the PA’s

 office to his door—she’d accompanied Olivia to her dad’s office on many occasions and knew the way.
 Her hand recoiled from the doorknob the moment she touched it, almost like it had burned her.